-ENGR 604 ENVIRONMENTAL LAW FOR ENGINEERS
+CE 604 ENVIRONMENTAL LAW FOR ENGINEERS

 Local, state, and federal acts and regulations and their effect on environmental restoration and waste management.
 Topics include the history of environmental regulations and the environmental regulatory process, as well as the major requirements for compliance under the following environmental statutes: CAA, CWA, CERCLA, RCRA, SARA, TSCA, NEPA, SDWA, and others.
 Potential areas of modification of environmental laws.
-3 semester hours or retrofitting existing treatment systems.
+3 semester hours

+CE 605 INNOVATIVE WATER AND WASTEWATER TREATMENT SYSTEMS

+This course provides a background in the design and analysis of innovative water and wastewater treatment systems with an emphasis on the design of small systems for new developments or retrofitting existing treatment systems.
 A review of conventional water and wastewater treatment practices is provided as an introduction.
 3 semester hours

-ENGR 605 INNOVATIVE WATER AND WASTEWATER TREATMENT SYSTEMS

-This course provides a background in the design and analysis of innovative water and wastewater treatment systems with an emphasis on the design of small systems for new developments

-ENGR 606 WASTE INCINERATION & ENERGY RECOVERY

-This course covers the basic principles of combustion, including the theory of several processes, fundamentals and design of equipment for waste incineration, and design principles and their application to municipal and hazardous waste incineration facilities.
+CE 606 WASTE INCINERATION & ENERGY RECOVERY This course covers the basic principles of combustion, including the theory of several processes, fundamentals and design of equipment for waste incineration, and design principles and their application to municipal and hazardous waste incineration facilities.
 3 semester hours

-ENGR 607 HAZARDOUS WASTE MANAGEMENT
+CE 607 HAZARDOUS WASTE MANAGEMENT